-Keep in mind that, when you negotiate your claim for insurance compensation, you probably won't be using these legal concepts to discuss your accident, and you may not need to prove fault at all.
+Keep in mind that when you and your attorney negotiate a personal injury settlement with the other side, you won't necessarily be relying on these legal concepts when discussing your accident, and you may not need to prove fault at all.
 The cause of your accident may well be obvious, and the only question may be how much compensation is appropriate.
-Even if one of these issues does arise in your case, chances are you won't be hearing or using these legal terms.
-Instead, you and the insurance adjuster will almost certainly negotiate using general language about whose fault the accident was and how much your claim is worth.
+Even if one of the elements we're discussing here is at issue in your case, chances are you won't be hearing or using the legal terms as they're presented here.
+Instead, you (or your attorney) and the insurance adjuster or defendant will almost certainly negotiate using general language about whose fault the accident was and how much your claim is worth.

 A duty of care is an obligation to avoid injuring someone else or placing them in the path of danger.
-In most cases, every person has at least some duty of care toward others.
-The only questions are, to whom is a duty of care owed, and if there is a duty, how broad is it?
+In most situations, every person owes at least some measure of care toward others.
+The only questions are usually:

 It's one thing to recognize that there is a duty of care involved in an injury situation.
-The next question is whether the person who owed the duty lived up to it.
+The next question is whether the person who owed the duty lived up to his or her legal obligations.
 If not, the law calls that person's actions "negligent," or careless.
 Put another way, the person breached the duty of care by creating or allowing a dangerous situation above and beyond the normal level of risk we encounter while going about our daily lives.
 Whether the duty of care was met is the issue on which most accident cases turn.

 In other situations, deciding whether the duty of care was breached is more difficult, because complying with the duty isn't an "all or nothing" proposition.
 Think again about the example above of the speed limit.
 While it may be simple to show whether a driver was going over the posted speed, this isn't the end of the inquiry.
 As you no doubt know, drivers must always obey a "universal speed law," which directs them to drive safely under the circumstances, even if this means going slower than the posted speed.
 A driver's ability to show compliance with the speed limit doesn't necessarily prove the driver was obeying the universal speed law.
 That issue involves determining what would have been a safe speed under the circumstances.

 In legal lingo, "damages" refers to the physical and emotional injuries, property damage, and lost income someone suffers as the result of an accident.
-When it comes time to negotiate a settlement, your damages -- or more specifically, the amount of money you want as compensation for your damages -- will be the main point of contention.
-Our damages section has everything you need to know.
+When it comes time to negotiate a settlement, your damages—or more specifically, the amount of money you want as compensation for your damages—will be the main point of contention.

-This article is an excerpt from the book, How to Win Your Personal Injury Claim, by Attorney Joseph Matthews (Nolo)
+Most of this article is excerpted from the book, How to Win Your Personal Injury Claim, by Attorney Joseph Matthews (Nolo).